spatie/laravel-data/README.md

 ### Transforming a data object

-You can return a data object within a controller, it will automatically be converted to a JSON response:
+You can return a data object within a controller.
+It will automatically be converted to a JSON response:

 ```php
 class SongsController